SanjayChauhan27/Brain-Stroke-Classification/README.md

 ## Data
 The Data has been extracted from [Kaggle](https://www.kaggle.com/datasets/zzettrkalpakbal/full-filled-brain-stroke-dataset).
-Data contains various features which impact the which could lead to a stroke such as Age, Hypertension, Heart disease, Working state etc.
+It contains various features which could lead to a stroke such as Age, Hypertension, Heart disease, Working state etc.

 ## ML Algorithms used
 * K-Neighbor Classification